50 States of Friendship: How Artificial Intelligence Thinks 'Best Friends' Look in

 Friendship boasts benefits – from reduced stress to improved mental health.

-U.S. Surgeon General warns, "is as dangerous as smoking up to 15 cigarettes a day.”
+On the flip side, “lacking social connection," the U.S. Surgeon General warns, "is as dangerous as smoking up to 15 cigarettes a day.”

 There's Something Special About Friends